Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 NumPy (mathematical functions) can be downloaded via `conda`/`pip`.
 It can be `conda` installed using the command `conda install -c anaconda numpy`.
-GlauconiteFilterer has been tested using `numpy` version 1.15.0.
+GlauconiteFilter has been tested using `numpy` version 1.15.0.

 SciPy (mathematical functions) can be downloaded via `conda`/`pip`.
 It can be `conda` installed using the command `conda install -c anaconda scipy`.
-GlauconiteFilterer has been tested using `scipy` version 1.1.0.
+GlauconiteFilter has been tested using `scipy` version 1.1.0.

 func_timeout (pythonic timeout tool) can be downloaded via `pip`.
 It can be `pip` installed using the command `pip install func-timeout`.
-GlauconiteFilterer has been tested using `func_timeout` version 4.3.5.
+GlauconiteFilter has been tested using `func_timeout` version 4.3.5.

 #### Optional Installations

-Gooey API is required to run the GUI interface `/GlauconiteFilterer/RunGlauconiteFilterer_GUI.py`.
+Gooey API is required to run the GUI interface `/GlauconiteFilter/RunGlauconiteFilter_GUI.py`.
 It can be obtained via `conda`/`pip`.
 Details for installation can be found at:
 `https://github.com/chriskiehl/Gooey`

 mpi4py (MPI multithreading python library) is required for MPI multithreading.
 It can be downloaded via `conda`/`pip`.
 It can be `conda` installed using the command `conda install -c anaconda mpi4py`.
-GlauconiteFilterer has been tested using `mpi4py` version 3.0.1.
+GlauconiteFilter has been tested using `mpi4py` version 3.0.1.
 This may require a preinstallation of `mpich`: `sudo apt install mpich`

-GlauconiteFilterer requires `mpi4py` version 2.1.0 and higher.
+GlauconiteFilter requires `mpi4py` version 2.1.0 and higher.
 To check the version:

 1. open a python window.
 2. enter into the window: